Find Affordable College Courses

 Saint Louis, MO

-Saint Louis Community College did quite well in this year’s ranking of the best places for nursing students to get a associate degree.
-It came in at #6 on the list.
-Saint Louis Community College is a fairly large public school located in the suburb of Saint Louis.
+Saint Louis Community College came in at #6 in this year’s edition of the Best Nursing Associate Degree Schools in Missouri ranking.
+Saint Louis Community College is a large public school located in the suburb of Saint Louis.

 While working on their Associate Degree, nursing majors at Saint Louis Community College accumulate an average of around $19,692 in student debt.